GaryStanton/pallex-nexus-cfml/README.md

 # Pallex Nexus CFML

 Pallex Nexus CFML provides a wrapper for the Pallex Nexus API.
-At present, the module only includes a very limited subset of functionality to retrieve consignment data Further updates may include access to other Pallex Nexus API functionality.
+At present, the module only includes a very limited subset of functionality to retrieve consignment data.
+Further updates may include access to other Pallex Nexus API functionality.
 Pull requests welcome.

 ## Installation
 ```js